Anytime during your pregnancy

 If you are having painless or mild contractions that are irregular or more than 15 minutes apart:

 - Stop what you are doing.

 - Empty your bladder.

-- Drink 2 to 3 glasses of water or juice (too little body fluid
+- Drink 2 or 3 glasses of water or juice (having too little body fluid can cause contractions).

-Call your doctor or nurse-midwife if you have had regular contractions for
+Call your doctor or nurse-midwife if you start to have regular contractions.

-If you are in premature labor, you may be seen
+If you are in preterm labor, you may be seen by: